Treatments

 What is a melanoma?

-A melanoma is the uncontrolled growth of the pigment cells (the melanocytes) in the skin.
-It is a very serious type of skin cancer.
 Currently, the lifetime risk of an Australian developing a melanoma is about 10% for men and 6% for women, and this risk appears to be increasing each decade.
 Melanoma kills over 1500 Australians every year, and yet it is one of the most curable forms of cancer.
-The most effective method of treating a melanoma is by diagnosing it at an early stage of its development, when the chance for cure by surgical removal is excellent.

 Skin cancer is the most common form of cancer, and Australia has one of the highest skin cancer rates in the world.